Carsopre/dikes-for-dummies/docs/chapters/08_building_the_tool.md

 ```console
 poetry run python makefile\version_compile.py
 ```

-> After some time you should fin in /dist your DikesForDummies.exe
+> After some time you should find in /dist your DikesForDummies.exe

 ### Extending our poetry config